NYPL-publicdomain/data-and-utilities/README.md

 Items are distinct intellectual or bibliographic entities in Digital Collections.
 They can be photographs, full books or illustrations from books, journals, letters, pamphlets, [skull fragments](http://digitalcollections.nypl.org/items/579bab40-98c5-0131-01ad-58d385a7bbd0), [cuneiform tablets](http://digitalcollections.nypl.org/search/index?utf8=%E2%9C%93&keywords=cuneiform), and much more.
 Most items belong to collections, but there are some (usually books) that stand alone.
 Items are made up of one or more images (or "captures").

 Below are the metadata fields you'll find in the CSV and JSON files that describe our public domain items.
+In the CSV file, arrays of strings are represented as a single pipe-delimited string, like "Wollrabe, Amalie | Helmerding, Carl, 1822-1899".

 | Field | Description | CSV | JSON | Value |
 | ----- | ----------- | --- | ---- | ----- |